-During the 2022 program year, Waukeha County will fund organizations that provide case management and housing navigation services to assist homeless individuals and families, including those staying in emergency shelter, make the transition to permanent housing and prevent returns to homelessness.
+During the 2023 program year, Waukeha County will fund organizations that provide case management and housing navigation services to assist homeless individuals and families, including those staying in emergency shelter, make the transition to permanent housing and prevent returns to homelessness.
 Specifically, the County will fund Hebron House of Hospitality for a case manager.
 The HOME Consortium will also work to increase the availability of affordable housing in the four-county region by using HOME funds to support the development of new affordable rental housing.
+Return to shelter is a serious issue for Waukesha County, due to the lack of affordable housing options for low income families.